Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Results

 \subsection{Discussion}

-A magnetic canopy forms due to the magnetic and thermal pressure imbalance of the strong field regions from the photosphere and the weak field but high temperature regions scaling up to the transition region.
-This is consistent with a two-fluid analytic model that was presented in \citet{Song2017}.
+A magnetic canopy forms due to the magnetic and thermal-pressure imbalance of the strong-field regions from the photosphere and the weak-field but high-temperature regions scaling up to the transition region.
+This is consistent with a two-fluid analytic model that was presented by \citet{Song2017}.
 It shows that the model can provide numerical solutions for chromospheric conditions.
-However, the magnetic canopy does not relax or reach a steady-state due to the nature of the collisional model and not in the timescales of the current simulation.
+However, the magnetic canopy does not relax or reach a steady state due to the nature of the collisional model and not in the timescales of the current simulation.
 The supergranule canopy may not last because the photospheric power flux, generated at the lower boundary, continuously adds energy into the system.
-Small scale processes or highly dynamic events like jets override the canopy magnetic field because of large plasma speeds.
-Our results show that the jet has immediate effects on the magnetic field due to induction and not vice versa.
+Small scale processes or highly dynamic events like jets override the canopy magnetic-field because of large plasma speeds.
+Our results show that the jet has immediate effects on the magnetic-field due to induction and not \textit{vice versa}.

-Largest Alfv\'en speeds seen in the simulation is 11 Mm/s which means that in the 30s of simulation, magnetic effects can travel through the domain at least 3 times with constant density and even less in a hydrostatic density.
-Alfv\'en waves generated as the drivers for frictional heating at the bottom boundary do not reflect at the top boundary enough times to warrant a time-averaged study of the entire heating of the chromosphere nor does it have enough energy to drive the jet of the same kind as presented.
+The largest Alfv\'en speeds seen in the simulation is 11\,Mm\,s$^{-1}$ which means that in the 30\,{seconds} of simulation, magnetic effects can travel through the domain at least three times with constant density and even less in a hydrostatic density.
+Alfv\'en waves generated as the drivers for frictional-heating at the bottom boundary do not reflect at the top boundary enough times to warrant a time-averaged study of the entire heating of the chromosphere, nor does it have enough energy to drive the jet of the same kind as presented.
 The presence of the shock also inhibits any long-term ideal studies of the atmosphere since it depletes and cavities form with the jet.
 In a future study, we will see how Alf\'ven waves affect the chromosphere with force-free initial conditions so as to not form any jets that can destroy a canopy configuration.